cisco-ce/roomos.cisco.com/doc/MTR/APIAndCustomizations.md

 # Advanced Customizations and Integrations

+For admins and developers looking to customize the user interface, add macros, or integrate third-party controls.

 ## Using the device API

 RoomOS is the operating system that powers Cisco collaboration devices, no matter which service the device is registered to.
 RoomOS offers a powerful public API that lets you create integrations and customizations, and tweak and tune a device's setup and behavior.
 This API is often referred to as the _xAPI_.